RutronikSystemSolutions/RDK4_RAB5-OSIRE_SAID/README.md

 ### Operation

 The firmware example uses KitProg3 UART for debugging information output.
-The project environment is prepared for the development and testing of the AS1163 SAID.
+The project environment is prepared for developing and testing the RAB5-OSIRE AS1163 SAID.

+The RDK4 Arduino I2C is configured as a slave device and responds to the SAID I2C master with test data.

+After all SAID tests are complete, the E5515 side-looker LEDs LED3 and LED4 will start blinking.

+The RDK4 System Basis Chip TLE9262-3BQXV33 is kept online in a main loop by periodically feeding the internal watchdog timer.
+This assures that the VCC2 LDO (+5V 100mA) power supply stays on.

 ### Debugging

-If you successfully have imported the example, the debug configurations are already prepared to use with a the KitProg3 or MiniProg4.
+If you successfully imported the example, the debug configurations are already prepared to use with the onboard KitProg3 debugger.
 Open the ModusToolbox™ perspective and find the Quick Panel.
-Click on the desired debug launch configuration and wait for the programming to complete and the debugging process to start.
+Click on the debug launch configuration and wait for the programming to complete and the debugging process to start.

 <img src="images/debug_start.jpg" style="zoom:100%;" />

+#### System Basis Chip Development Mode

+A special mode, called SBC Development Mode, is available during software development or debugging of the system.
+The watchdog counter is stopped and does not need to be triggered.
+This mode can be accessed by setting the TEST [**FO3**] pin to GND during SBC Init Mode.

 ## Legal Disclaimer